tinybirdco/signatures-POC/README.md

 ⚠️Warning!
 The Admin token, the one you copied following this guide, is your admin token.
 Don't share it or publish it in your application.
 You can manage your tokens via API or using the Auth Tokens section in the UI.
 More detailed info at [Auth Tokens management](https://www.tinybird.co/docs/api-reference/token-api.html)

-This will also push the data project to your Tinybird workspace.
+This script will also push the data project to your Tinybird workspace.

-4. Start generating data!
+5. Start generating data!

 In the terminal, run the following command: